joanperelopez/Modifications-TS-520/README.md

 The AGC (Automatic Gain Control) signal is conditioned and input into the ATmega328P to display the signal intensity (s-meter).

-The RF signal before the SSB and CW filters enters a receiver that incorporates a Tayloe detector.
-Once detected, the baseband signal in I/Q format enters the second ATmega328P where it is processed and the FFT is done.
+The RF signal before the SSB and CW filters enters a RF receiver of 3,395MHz that incorporates a Tayloe detector.
+Once detected, the baseband signal in I/Q format enters the second ATmega328P where it is processed and the FHT is done.
 This frequency information is transmitted to the first ATmega328P that will display it on the screen.
+The FHT is like FFT but it uses only the real part, so the CPU load and the complexity is the half.
-It is not possible to do the entire process on a single ATmega328P since the FFT consumes almost all the processor resources.
+It is not possible to do the entire process on a single ATmega328P since the FHT consumes almost all the processor resources.

 ![Schematic](https://github.com/joanperelopez/Modifications-TS-520/assets/73885181/55cd9e32-1d0c-4cf3-96bf-c9d6cb068cca)